AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-submit-action-send-email.md

 To send an email to one or more recipients upon successful submission of the form, you can use the **[!UICONTROL Send Email]** Submit Action.

+AEM as a Cloud Service offers various out of the box submit actions for handling form submissions.
+You can learn more about these options in the [Adaptive Form Submit Action](/help/forms/configure-submit-actions-core-components.md)  article.

-This action enables you to create an email that includes form data in a predefined format.
+The **[!UICONTROL Send Email]** Submit Action enables you to create an email that includes form data in a predefined format.
 For instance, consider the following template where customer name, shipping address, state name, and ZIP code are retrieved from the submitted form data:

      ```